cloudnative-pg/cloudnative-pg/docs/src/monitoring.md

 ## How to inspect the exported metrics

-In this section we provide some basic instructions on how to inspect the metrics exported by a specific PostgreSQL instance manager (primary or replica) or the operator, using a temporary pod running `curl` in the same namespace.
+These basic instructions show how to inspect the metrics exported by a specific PostgreSQL instance manager (primary or replica) or the operator.
+The examples use a temporary pod running `curl` in the same namespace.

 !!!
 Note
-    In the example below we assume we are working in the default namespace, alongside with the PostgreSQL cluster.
-Please feel free to adapt this example to your use case, by applying basic Kubernetes knowledge.
+    The example assumes you're working in the default namespace, alongside the PostgreSQL cluster.
+You can adapt this example to your use case by applying basic Kubernetes knowledge.

 Create the `curl.yaml` file with this content: